 <meta name=”googlebot” content=”noindex”>

-1000 links for £9.99 may be an appealing offer but the links will be extremely low quality and Google can penalise you for them.
-You should focus on getting one way natural links to your site, quality is better than quantity and they can help you gain positions again if you have been penalised before.
-Another important factor that may cause your page disappear from google.
+1000 links for £9.99 may be an appealing offer, but the links will be extremely low quality, and Google can penalise you for them.
+You should focus on getting one-way natural links to your site, quality is better than quantity, and they can help you gain positions again if you have been penalised before.
+Another critical factor that may cause your page to disappear from Google.

 5. Stop linking to other websites

-This may sound like a strong heading but who you link to does matter.
-If you include lots of links to other websites in an unusual or unnatural way, Google may issue you with a penalty thinking you’re trying to ‘boost’ the sites and give them an unfair advantage in search results.
+This may sound like a strong heading, but who you link to does matter.
+If you include many links to other websites unusually or unnaturally, Google may issue you with a penalty thinking you’re trying to ‘boost’ the sites and give them an unfair advantage in search results.
 This type of penalty causes Google to lose trust in your links and treat the content as spam.

 6. Stop stuffing your site with keywords

-Unnaturally high keyword density is an extremely common cause of a drop in positions for 1 particular keyword.
-Keywords should not be used excessively in the content, optimisation or alt tags on images, for example if a website mentioned “cars” too much it could just stop ranking all together for “cars”.
-Remember, stuffing keywords on you website is one of worse mistakes and also can cause your google rankings to disappear.
+Unnaturally high keyword density is a prevalent cause of a drop in positions for 1 particular keyword.
+Keywords should not be used excessively in the content, optimisation or alt tags on images, for example, if a website mentioned “cars” too much it could just stop ranking altogether for “cars”.
+Remember, keyword stuffing on your website is one of the worse mistakes and also can cause your Google rankings to disappear.

 7. Remove Duplicate Content

-Why does my site keep disappearing from google?
-Duplicate content is what you should pay attention.
+Why does my site keep disappearing from Google?
+Duplicate content is what you should pay attention to.

-Low amounts of original content and content used on multiple pages is one of the things that the Google Panda update has been targeting.
+Low-quality content or low amounts of original content and content used on multiple pages are one of the things that the Google Panda update has been targeting.
 All Google content rules force you to create unique content for each page of your website, you shouldn’t be copying over 300 words of brilliantly worded marketing text to every page just because it sounds great.

-If Google feels the content on multiple pages of your site have a high percentage of duplication, they may drop pages from their search results.
+If Google feels the content on multiple pages of your site has a high percentage of duplication, they may drop pages from their search results.